 base workspace, click the Export button in the

-To trim, linearize, and compute the longitudinal handling qualities for the airframe model, click the links in workflow steps 3, 4, and 5.
+To trim, linearize, and compute the longitudinal and lateral-directional handling qualities for the airframe model, click the links in workflow steps 3, 4, 5, and 6.

 The flight control analysis live scripts and template workflows use these functions:

-To customize your own scripts to trim airframes around operating points, linearize airframes, and calculate longitudinal handling qualities, you can use these functions in a workflow like the following:
+To customize your own scripts to trim airframes around operating points, linearize airframes, and calculate longitudinal and lateral-directional handling qualities, you can use these functions in a workflow as follows: